BIB-code/Hello-world/README.md

 # Hello-world
-I new here &amp; I trying to learn who to use github
+I am new here &amp; I am trying to learn how to use github